elfo-rs/actoromicon/src/ch04-03-dumping.md

 The default implementation of dumpers writes all dumps to a file on the local file system.

-Modern NVMe SSDs can achieve a write speed up to 3GiB/s, which should be more than enough to avoid a bottleneck in this place.
+Even home-purpose SSDs can achieve 3GiB/s in 2021, which should be more than enough to avoid a bottleneck in this place.

 Dumps are stored in an uncompressed way so that they can take a lot of space.
 So, it's essential to rotate the dump file timely and delete outdated ones.